 - It could be slightly tight for two people

-- Neither the air pump nor the carrying bag are high-quality items
+- Neither the air pump nor the carrying bag is high-quality items

 NRS Pike Angler IK Fishing Kayak